kevinsung/qiskit-addon-aqc-tensor/docs/explanation/index.rst

 Tensor-network simulation
 -------------------------

 The simplest tensor network is a matrix-product state (MPS).

-Currently, AQC-Tensor supports the Qiskit Aer MPS simulator as its only backend.
+Currently, AQC-Tensor supports the following tensor-network simulators:

+- Qiskit Aer's MPS simulator
+- Quimb's `eager <https://quimb.readthedocs.io/en/latest/tensor-circuit-mps.html>`__ :class:`~quimb.tensor.CircuitMPS` simulator
+- Quimb's `lazy <https://quimb.readthedocs.io/en/latest/tensor-circuit.html>`__ :class:`~quimb.tensor.Circuit` simulator (may work only on small circuits so far; we're working to fix this soon with more clever contractions)

 The most important parameter of a tensor network is its maximum bond dimension, which limits how much entanglement it can represent (and thus to what depth a given circuit can be faithfully simulated).
 The bond dimension is often represented by the Greek letter :math:`\chi`.